-(From Bernard Segrave-Daly)
+From Bernard Segrave-Daly)

-Please telephone Bernard on 01502 218912 or 07393 709083.
+Please ring Bernard on 01502 218912 or 07393 709083.

 Our Rosary Group meet every Wednesday at 09:30 in St Benet’s, and would be delighted to welcome more parishioners to this wonderful, traditional prayer to Our Lady.

-Bishops’ Appeal for Help for Ukraine
+Bishops’ Appeal – Help for Ukraine

-The Ukrainian’s leaders are asking for our help to fund desperately needed supplies of essential foods at this time.
+The Ukrainian church’s leaders are asking for our help to fund desperately needed supplies of essential foods at this time.

 Their plea to our Bishops is posted here.
 Please help if you can.